Tuesday, November 16, 2021 · 16 min read

 Melecs EWS manufactures electronic and electric components for vehicles.
 The company complies with strict automotive requirements for verification and validation of its products’ electrical safety and endurance.
-A Dewesoft DAQ system has helped them save time through automated testing and at the same time providing a flexible and adaptive solution for future test scenarios.
+A Dewesoft DAQ system has helped them save time through automated testing and at the same time provide a flexible and adaptive solution for future test scenarios.

 With a turnover of around 285 million euros and about 1500 employees, Melecs EWS GmbH is the largest electronics engineering and manufacturing service provider with Austrian roots.
 The company has more than 25 years of experience and offers everything from a single source.
 From development, engineering, and project management through industrialization and production to validation and logistics.
 Today, Melecs has more than 90 percent of its sales outside of Austria.